USSR — Booklet “Union of Soviet Socialist Republics”

 This document is available in its entirety scanned in high definition 1200DPI format.
 It is presented here in a reduced version to facilitate the display of the page.

-Autor: Intourist
+Author: Intourist

 Editor: Intourist